JDBurchHuzzah/jdburchhuzzah.github.io/about.md

 <div style="margin-left: 25px;">
 <h4>My Misc.
 Podcasts</h4>
+<p><a href="https://rebelforceradio.com">Rebel Force Radio:</a> This podcast, hosted by Jason Swank and Jimmy Mac, goes into extreme depth on all things Star Wars, which is perfect for a Star Wars nerd like me.
+They make 2hr+ podcast episodes after every single Star Wars episode drops, and they also have a weekly show with more broad Star Wars content.
 <p><a href="https://relay.fm/ungeniused">Ungeniused:</a> A short podcast that covers weird and wacky Wikipedia Topics, hosted by Myke Hurley and Stephen Hackett</p>
 <p><a href="https://www.theincomparable.com/robot/">Robot or Not:</a> This show is a fun banter show where John Siracusa and Jason Snell debate if something is a robot or not, and has since expanded to deciding if X is Y or not, with vaious subjects.</p>